 WHEREAS, and Enron North America Corp., a Delaware corporation and an affiliate of Guarantor (“ENA”) and EXELON GENERATION COMPANY, LLC, a ______ limited liability company (“Counterparty”) have entered into and/or will enter into one or more swap, option, or other financially-settled derivative transactions (the “Financial Transactions”), which Financial Transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, including without limitation, the ISDA Master Agreement dated as of ____________, as the same may from time to time be modified, amended and supplemented (all such Financial Transactions and the agreements evidencing same, including without limitation, the ISDA Master Agreement, whether entered into prior to, on or after the date hereof, as the same may be modified, amended and supplemented, shall be herein referred to collectively as the “Financial Contracts”);

-WHEREAS, Counterparty and Enron Power Marketing, Inc. (“EPMI” and together with ENA being hereinafter collectively referred to as the “Enron Parties” and individually as an “Enron Party”) have entered into and/or will enter into one or more power (including electrical energy capacity and/or products and services related thereto) transactions (the “Power Transactions”), which Power Transactions will be evidenced by one or more purchase and sale agreements, confirmations and/or master agreements, including without limitation, the Master Energy Purchase and Sale Agreement dated ____________, as the same may from time to time be modified, amended and supplemented (all such Power Transactions and the agreements evidencing same, including without limitation, the Master Energy Purchase and Sale Agreement, whether entered into prior to, on or after the date hereof, as the same may be modified, amended and supplemented, shall be herein referred to collectively as the “Power Contracts” and together with the Financial Contracts being hereinafter collectively referred to as the “Contracts); and
+WHEREAS, Counterparty and Enron Power Marketing, Inc. (“EPMI” and together with ENA being hereinafter collectively referred to as the “Enron Parties” and individually as an “Enron Party”) have entered into and/or will enter into one or more power (including electrical energy capacity and/or products and services related thereto) transactions (the “Power Transactions”), which Power Transactions will be evidenced by one or more purchase and sale agreements, confirmations and/or master agreements, including without limitation, the Master Power Purchase & Sale Agreement dated ____________, as the same may from time to time be modified, amended and supplemented (all such Power Transactions and the agreements evidencing same, including without limitation, the Master Power Purchase & Sale Agreement, whether entered into prior to, on or after the date hereof, as the same may be modified, amended and supplemented, shall be herein referred to collectively as the “Power Contracts” and together with the Financial Contracts being hereinafter collectively referred to as the “Contracts); and

 WHEREAS, Guarantor has benefited and in the future will directly or indirectly benefit from the Transactions to be entered into between the Enron Parties and Counterparty.